singlestore-labs/singlestore-workshop-data-intensive-app/README.md

 compatible streaming platform for mission-critical workloads created by the team at Vectorized.

-Optionally, the rest of this readme will walk you through building a simple application starting from the code here.
-If you follow the readme, you will accomplish the following tasks:
+The rest of this readme will walk you through building a simple data-intensive application starting from the code here.
+If you follow this workshop, you will accomplish the following tasks:

 1. Prepare your environment